-1.1 These Terms of Service apply to the Service constituted by the Jorum website, repository and API (hereafter referred to jointly as Jorum) operated by the Mimas National Data Centre (NDC) (hereafter referred to as the Service Provider).
-Jorum is sponsored by Jisc on behalf of the Higher Education Funding Council of England (HEFCE).
-The principal contact addresses of the NDC, Jisc and HEFCE are:
+1.1 These Terms of Service apply to the Service constituted by the Jorum website, repository and API (hereafter referred to jointly as Jorum) operated by the Mimas, part of the Digital Resources division of Jisc (hereafter referred to as the Service Provider).
+The principal contact addresses of the Mimas and Jisc are:

 - Mimas, The University of Manchester, Roscoe Building, Oxford Road, Manchester M13 9PL